abgruszecki/think-with-feedback/codeforces-cots/flow_sig_points/out/patched_responses/exploded/6827/response.md

     v = 1
     D = 0
     count = 1
-    print(1)  # The initial state after node 1 is added.
+    print(1, file=output_stream)  # The initial state after node 1 is added.
 But according to the problem statement, the first query corresponds to level 1.
 Wait, wait.

     # Wait, the problem says: i-th line (1 ≤ i ≤ m) describes the i-th level and contains yi — the parent of class i+1.
 Initially, there's class 1.
 Then, for each level i from 1 to m, we add node i+1.
 So the number of nodes after m levels is m+1.